Double Chocolate Chip Cookies

-These double chocolate chip cookies will have you reaching for a glass of milk!
-Chocolate chip cookies are fudgy, chewy, and easy to make with 10 ingredients.
+These chocolate chip cookies are fudgy, chewy and so easy to make when you follow my 6 easy steps below.
 Plus, you don’t need to chill the dough so they are ready in 20 minutes.

 The secret to making loaded cookies is to press tons of chocolate chips on the outside of the cookie dough balls.
 That’s why our double chocolate cookie recipe only calls for 1/2 cup chocolate chips in the batter, the remaining 1 cup gets pressed into the dough balls.